Murong Chui: During Former Qin

-In 378, Murong Chui participated in the campaign commanded by Fu Jiān's son Fu Pi against Jin's key city of Xiangyang.
-In 382, when Fu Jiān wanted to launch a major campaign to destroy Jin and unite China, most officials, including Fu Jiān's brother Fu Rong, who succeeded Wang as prime minister after Wang's death in 375, opposed, but Murong Chui and Yao Chang urged the campaign, and Fu Jiān launched his campaign in fall 383.
-However, Former Qin forces, commanded by Fu Rong, was defeated by Jin forces at the Battle of Fei River despite great numerical superiority; Fu Rong was killed, and almost the entire army collapsed—although the forces under Murong Chui's command remained intact, and Fu Jiān, who suffered an arrow wound during the defeat, fled to Murong Chui.
-Murong Chui's son Murong Bao and brother Murong De both tried to persuade Murong Chui to kill Fu Jiān while he had the power to, but Murong Chui instead returned his forces to Fu Jiān's command and returned to Luoyang with Fu Jiān.
+In 378, Murong Chui participated in the campaign commanded by Fu Jian's son Fu Pi against the Jin's key city of Xiangyang.
+In 382, when Fu Jian wanted to launch a major campaign to destroy the Jin and unite China, most officials, including Fu Jian's brother Fu Rong, who succeeded Wang as prime minister after Wang's death in 375, opposed, but Murong Chui and Yao Chang urged for the campaign, and Fu Jian launched his campaign in the fall of 383.
+However, Former Qin forces, commanded by Fu Rong, was defeated by Jin forces at the Battle of Fei River despite great numerical superiority; Fu Rong was killed, and almost the entire army collapsed—although the forces under Murong Chui's command remained intact, and Fu Jian, who suffered an arrow wound during the defeat, fled to Murong Chui.
+Murong Chui's son Murong Bao and brother Murong De both tried to persuade Murong Chui to kill Fu Jian while he had the power to, but Murong Chui instead returned his forces to Fu Jian's command and returned to Luoyang with Fu Jian.
 However, under suggestion by his son Murong Nong, he planned a rebellion to rebuild Yan.

-Murong Chui told Fu Jiān that he was fearful that the people over the Former Yan territory would rebel, and that it would be best if he led a force to pacify the region.
-Fu Jiān agreed, despite opposition by Quan Yi (權翼).
+Murong Chui told Fu Jian that he was fearful that the people of the Former Yan territory would rebel, and that it would be best if he led a force to pacify the region.
+Fu Jian agreed, despite opposition by Quan Yi (權翼).
 Murong Chui took the army and arrived at Yecheng, which was being defended by Fu Pi.
 They suspected each other, but each ruled out ambushing the other.
 When the Dingling chief Zhai Bin (翟斌) rebelled and attacked Luoyang, guarded by Fu Pi's younger brother Fu Hui (苻暉), Fu Pi ordered Murong Chui to put down Zhai's rebellion, and Fu Pi sent his assistant Fu Feilong (苻飛龍) to serve as Murong Chui's assistant.
 On the way to Luoyang, however, Murong Chui killed Fu Feilong and his Di soldiers and prepared to openly rebel.
-Meanwhile, despite his suspicions of Murong Chui, Fu Pi did not put Murong Chui's son Murong Nong and nephews Murong Kai and Murong Shao (慕容紹) under surveillance, and the three fled out of Yecheng and started a rebellion of their own.
+Meanwhile, despite his suspicion of Murong Chui, Fu Pi did not put Murong Chui's son Murong Nong and nephews Murong Kai and Murong Shao (慕容紹) under surveillance, and the three fled from Yecheng and started a rebellion of their own.

-In spring 384, Murong Chui, not yet in open rebellion against Former Qin, arrived at Luoyang, but Fu Hui, hearing of Fu Feilong's death, refused to welcome him.
+In the spring of 384, Murong Chui, not yet in open rebellion against Former Qin, arrived at Luoyang, but Fu Hui, hearing of Fu Feilong's death, refused to welcome him.
 Murong Chui then entered into an alliance with Zhai Bin, who urged him to take imperial title.
 Murong Chui refused at this point (reasoning that he should welcome Murong Wei back as emperor) but accepted the title of Prince of Yan, formally breaking away from Former Qin and establishing Later Yan.